-Folders allows you to set security permissions (with the Jenkins Enterprise by CloudBees Role-based Access Control plugin) on a per folder basis.
+Folders allows you to set security permissions (with the CloudBees Jenkins Enterprise Role-based Access Control plugin) on a per folder basis.
 Roles can be inherited (or filtered out) within the nested folder hierarchy.
 For example: the engineering department folder can give broad permissions to all engineers, but the project Foo sub-folder only allows certain engineers to modify it.

 Folders then allow you to rapidly clone a folder with its children intact.
 So you can create, for example, a template folder that can be copied and allocated to a new group coming onboard, yet it retains the same folder hierarchy.